mozillascience/studyGroup/lessons/pandoc_markdown/lesson.md

 ![alt text](./simplelatexsample.png)

-The real power of Pandox, however, comes when, with style templates and a little extra formatting work, you're able to produce fully type set and personally styled documents with a markdown file and a command line.
+The real power of Pandoc, however, comes when, with style templates and a little extra formatting work, you're able to produce fully typeset and personally styled documents with a markdown file and a command line.

 ![alt text](./complexlatexsample.png)